|

 Stock markets are a place where you buy fractional parts of companies

 called shares or stock.
-On investment sites you will see the stock
+On investment sites you will see the market

-value of a company which is the number of outstanding shares times
+value of a company = (number of outstanding shares) X

-the current share price.
+(current share price).
 This is what people who are currently buying

 and selling the shares have negotiated as the value of the company.